pawpperoni/manual-systemd-unit-execution/DockerImplementation/Timer/README.md

 0 22 1 /3 * /bin/command args
 ```

-Every three monts, the first day at the 22:00 the command will be
+Every three months, the first day at the 22:00 the command will be
 executed.
-Crontab also includes special aliasses:
+Crontab also includes special aliases:
 * @reboot: At the start
 * @yearly: Annually
 * @monthly: Once per month